 Finance Manager: Lorena Yalung

-The histology component has provided high-quality service at below-market recharge rates, with short turn-around times to UCI faculty who are mainly pursuing basic and translational research on human cancer specimens or studying rodent models of human disease.
+The histology component has provided high-quality service at below-market recharge rates, with short turn-around times to UC Irvine faculty members who are mainly pursuing basic and translational research on human cancer specimens or studying rodent models of human disease.
 Whenever required, we customize services to meet the special needs of investigators.
 These features have made our histology services superior to those available from commercial vendors, contributing to usage growth.
-The resource continues to evolve, integrating expertise in specialty analytical services, mouse pathology, histopathology consultation, and molecular pathology which will assist UCI investigators using prognostic and diagnostic gene signatures.
+The resource continues to evolve, integrating expertise in specialty analytical services, mouse pathology, histopathology consultation, and molecular pathology which will assist UC Irvine investigators using prognostic and diagnostic gene signatures.

-Since core services require the use of tissue derived from either humans or vertebrate animals in almost all cases, investigators are required to document that research projects have been subjected to either the Institutional Animal Care and Use Committee (IACUC) and/or Human Research Protections’ Institutional Review Board (IRB)when requesting services.
+Since core services require the use of tissue derived from either humans or vertebrate animals in almost all cases, investigators are required to document that research projects have been subjected to either the Institutional Animal Care and Use Committee (IACUC) and/or Human Research Protections’ Institutional Review Board (IRB) when requesting services.
 This documentation includes a copy of the approval letter, which is kept on file.
 Compliance with these institutional policies is rigorously enforced.
 Failure to supply the necessary information will result in a delay in the provision of requested services.
-We encourage investigators’ questions about the level of Research Protections review that will be necessary for a given project, be it exempt, expedited, or a full review.
+We encourage investigators’ questions about the level of Research Protections review that will be necessary for a given project, be it an exempt, expedited or full review.